shreyaseebais/LearningJavascript/README.md

 **Promise.any(promises)**

 * Returns the first promise that fulfills (ignores rejections).
 If all promises reject, it throws an AggregateError.
-* It is like promise.race but it is a success seeking race.
+* It is like promise.race but it is a SUCCESS SEEKING RACE.
 * Yeh bas pehle success ke liye wait karta rehta hai.
 Ek success mila ki output.

 ```javascript